 Another strategy that can work is to use Quick Picks.
 When you do this, you aren’t selecting the numbers at all.
 Instead, a computer does it for you.
 There might be something to this trick, considering that 70% of Powerball winners have been Quick Picks.

 This strategy is popular among winners who have won more than once, so it’s worth trying out.
 Besides, nothing beats the convenience of using Quick Pick.

 You don’t need to do any research about previous numbers and create convoluted strategies for future drawings.
 You just ask the lottery retailer for a Quick Pick, hand over the cash, and leave with your ticket(s).

 Brushing your teeth in the morning takes longer than using this method.

 You can also use multi-draw so that you’re playing the same numbers in different draws.
 You can play in up to 26 drawings at the same time.
 If you feel lucky on a particular date (like your birthday, for example), then you can schedule the multi-draws to happen on that day.

-This ups your chances of winning because you'll be playing the Powerball more often.
+This improves your chances of winning because you'll be playing Powerball more often.
 Even if you don’t win in one draw, you might win in another.

 Another option is to join a lottery pool.
 If you and your family, a group of friends, or a group of work colleagues all play the lottery at the same time, the chances of one of you winning is higher because there are more of you.
 When one of you wins, that person can share their winnings with the entire group.